dbrennand/dbrennand.github.io/content/blog/:cloudflare-ddns.md

 ## DDNS Use Case

 Many Internet Service Providers (ISPs) do not provide a static IP address with their regular consumer plans.
-This often causes issues for those of us that enjoy self-hosting applications from home, and have DNS records for a domain pointing to your public IP address.
+This often causes issues for those of us that enjoy self-hosting applications from home.

 Say you're self-hosting some applications from home and have DNS records pointing to your home's public IP address.
 What if your router suddenly rebooted due to a software or hardware issue?